 In the second, in November 1875, the Rajah was entertaining the Prince of Wales when the rhinos withdrew from combat after a few passes and could not be convinced to continue even when attendants proceeded to throw cold buckets of water onto the competitors and thrust at them with lances.

-Thick skin – How the Rhinoceros got his armour plating
+Thick skin – How the Rhinoceros got his armor plating

 The rhino’s armour- plated mystique has captivated artists and poets alike throughout centuries as well as it’s horn.